Interactive Storytelling Chair

 Hammermans Chair in the new hall

-Furniture for Under Stairs
+Bespoke Furniture for Under the Stairs

-elm, burr elm, bespoke furniture, custom-made furniture, Scottish furniture, cabinet, shelves, dresser, furniture, Finding furniture for under the stairs
+elm, burr elm, bespoke furniture, custom-made furniture, Scottish furniture, cabinet, shelves, dresser, furniture,Commissioning furniture for under the stairs

-Furniture Design Elements
+Customised Furniture Design

-Also it had to be ready for Christmas!
+And, of course, it had to be ready for Christmas!